top of page

 The noun 'vigil' has its etymological roots in the Latin word 'vigilia,' which is derived from 'vigil,' the present participle of 'vigilare,' meaning 'to watch' or 'to stay awake.'
 In ancient Rome, 'vigilia' referred to a period of time spent awake during the night, particularly for the purpose of keeping watch, guarding, or performing religious rites.
 Over time, the term expanded to encompass a broader sense of staying awake, not just for security reasons but also for various other purposes, such as prayer, reflection, or protest.
 In modern usage, a 'vigil' signifies a period of keeping awake during the time usually spent asleep, often associated with a specific purpose, including solemn observances, commemorations, or demonstrations.
 The etymology of 'vigil' emphasizes its historical connection to the act of vigilant watchfulness during the night, highlighting its broader contemporary significance in various contexts.

-Quiz: Find the meaning of the noun vigil:
+Find the correct meaning of the noun vigil:

 Try Again!